 Cost of Living: Santa Marta is much cheaper than Cartagena.
 Cartagena is one of the most expensive cities in Colombia.
 A two person budget in Cartagena can reach $2,000 USD per month.

-Comments About Heat: Both cities are hot and humid year-round, so that's another consideration.
+Weather and Heat: Both beach cities are hot and humid year-round.

 Finally, Cartagena barely edges out Santa Marta when it comes to quality of life.
 However, keep in mind that this is relative to Colombian standards – foreigners are likely to find both cities much more comfortable than locals.